-Resources designed to support parents and teachers in delivering learning from home for children taking diversity and inclusion into account.
+Resources designed to support parents and teachers in delivering learning from home for students taking diversity and inclusion into account.

-Teachers can use these resources to personalise their lessons.
+Teachers can use these resources to personalise their lessons or activities.
 Families can use them to support learning in the home environment.